 Kieran A Murphy

-Visualizing the structure of information with machine learning.
+Shaping information with machine learning.

 prof_pic.jpg